Grants made possible by the Infrastructure Investment and Jobs Act boost the use of Wireless WAN in public transit, utilities, manufacturing, and more

 Competitive grants are those in which the grant announcement is made via a request for proposal (RFP), inviting organizations, agencies, or large enterprises to apply.
 RFP applications are judged blindly by a panel that may include individuals from the community, from academia, heads of agencies, or leaders in the respective industry.
 Each application is graded according to a set of predefined qualifications, and the application with the highest grade is awarded the grant.

-In anticipation of these grants, agencies and enterprises should begin identifying the needs in their communities now, and research vendors and solutions to determine how funding from the Infrastructure Bill can be used.
+In anticipation of these grants, agencies and enterprises should identify the needs in their communities now, and research vendors and solutions to determine how funding from the Infrastructure Bill can be used.